How BLM will convert Britain into a grasser's society - The Salisbury Review

 Demonstrations, street fighting, public denunciations of class enemies, destruction of statues continue.
 Thanks to BLM the re-cataloguing our libraries to remove their overriding emphasis on western white culture is now under way in our public schools, state libraries and universities supervised and by whom we do not know or by whose authority.
 By September we will have an entirely different history written by unknown hands.

 BLM’s aims may seem fanciful and utopian, and often tried before with disastrous results, Soviet Russia, Mao China, Venezuela Cuba and so forth, but will they succeed ?
 In so far as people will start to feel more and more frightened of talking to each other openly for fear of being denounced, BLM will succeed, thus converting a racially tolerant, open harmonious society into a closed and frightened one.
-I for one like many others will lose a lot of my non white friends for fear of giving them unintended offence, or offence prescribed by law.
+I fear that, like many others, I will lose a lot of my non white friends for fear of giving them unintended offence, or offence prescribed by law.

 Subscribe to the quarterly print magazine